New PCRC Publication further explores PCRC Statin Discontinuation data. See more here: http://www.medscape.com/viewarticle/881519

 We encourage you to consider including any study data you may have for which you think additional secondary data analysis could be conducted and support those who need access to these datasets for preliminary data and/or grant proposal preparation.
 Thank you in advance for considering adding your work to and conducting secondary analyses using the PCRC’s growing data repository!

-For information about how to request data from the PCRC Data Repository, please complete this form on our website: http://palliativecareresearch.org/corescenters/disc/data-request-form/.
-If you are considering adding study data to the PCRC Data Repository and would like more information, please contact Alexandra Tillman, PCRC Data Manager at [email protected]
+For information about how to request data from the PCRC Data Repository or add study data to the PCRC Data Repository, please click here.

 Abstracts for the 2017 Palliative and Supportive Care in Oncology Symposium are now being accepted!
 All abstracts are due by July 11, 2017.